dan0v/AmplitudeSoundboard/README.md

  - If a security warning blocks the app from running, open `System Preferences -> Security & Privacy -> General` and click `Open Anyway`.
 This is due to not signing the app with an Apple Developer ID
 3. If you would like to play sound through an input device like a microphone, set up a program like [BlackHole](https://github.com/ExistentialAudio/BlackHole) and set the newly created virtual cable as your clip output device

+### Linux *(x64)*
+1. Download and unzip [latest Linux build](https://github.com/dan0v/AmplitudeSoundboard/releases/latest/download/Amplitude_Soundboard_linux_AppImage_x86_64.tar.gz) from the [Releases page](https://git.dan0v.com/AmplitudeSoundboard/releases/)
+2. Run executable (`Amplitude_Soundboard-x86_64.AppImage`)
+3. If you would like to play sound through an input device like a microphone, [set up a sink in PulseAudio](https://www.onetransistor.eu/2017/10/virtual-audio-cable-in-linux-ubuntu.html) and set the monitor output of it to your desired input device

 ## Updating
 ### Windows
 A dialog automatically notifies users of available updates at application startup.
 To automatically update, click `Update`, or, to manually update, just download the [latest Windows build](https://git.dan0v.com/AmplitudeSoundboard/releases/latest/download/Amplitude_Soundboard_win_x86_64.zip) from the [Releases page](https://git.dan0v.com/AmplitudeSoundboard/releases/) and replace your `amplitude_soundboard.exe` with the new version.

 ### MacOS
 A dialog automatically notifies users of available updates at application startup.
 To manually update, just download the [latest MacOS build](https://github.com/dan0v/AmplitudeSoundboard/releases/latest/download/Amplitude_Soundboard_macOS_x86_64.tar.gz) from the [Releases page](https://git.dan0v.com/AmplitudeSoundboard/releases/) and replace your `Amplitude Soundboard.app` with the new version.

+### Linux
+A dialog automatically notifies users of available updates at application startup.
+To manually update, just download the [latest Linux build](https://github.com/dan0v/AmplitudeSoundboard/releases/latest/download/Amplitude_Soundboard_linux_AppImage_x86_64.tar.gz) from the [Releases page](https://git.dan0v.com/AmplitudeSoundboard/releases/) and replace your `Amplitude_Soundboard-x86_64.AppImage` with the new version.

 ## Screenshots
 Main grid|Soundclip list